mayconfmelo/min-manual/README.md

 ## Description

-Generate modern manuals without losing the simplicity of old manpages.
-This package draws inspiration from old manuals while adopting the facilities of modern tools, like Markdown and documentation embedded in comments.
-The design aims to be sober: a minimal informative header, technical text in comfortable fonts and well-formatted code examples.
+Create modern and elegant manuals with a clean visual style and a focus on maintaining attention on the document's content.
+This package seeks a balance between new visual trends and the traditional simplicity of older manuals: there are no abstract designs, colorful sections, diverse themes, or anything that steals the focus; however, it adopts modern fonts, pleasant spacing, text layout inspired by web pages, as well as automation tools and practical features.

+This was created with Typst in mind, but also aiming for the potential to universally document code from other languages: all the features of _min-book_ are supported when documenting any type of program or code.

 ## Feature List

 - Universal documentation
-  - Typst packages
-  - Typst templates
+  - Typst packages/templates
   - Any other language
 - Retrieval of data from _typst.toml_ package manifest
 - Documentation for arguments/options
-- Extract code from files
+- Extract code snippets from files
 - Showcase code examples and its result
 - Terminal simulation
 - Customizable callout boxes